I work in modeling and film production and like to share insights into both businesses.

 Interviews with Top Skateboarders

-The documentary has some incredible skateboarding tricks and stunts, but it also features interviews with the best of the best in skateboarding.
+The documentary has some incredible skateboarding tricks and stunts, but it also features interviews with the best in skateboarding.
 We hear from big players like Travis Pastrana, Laird Hamilton, Rodney Mullen, Mat Hoffman, Ken Block, and Tony Hawk, to name a few.

 The story begins as an inspirational story of visionary skateboarder Danny Way.
 We see the journey of a young boy from a broken home in southern California.
-He has a deep passion for skateboarding, and it brings him fame and a lifetime of accomplishments.
+He has a deep passion for skateboarding, bringing him fame and a lifetime of accomplishments.

 "That was the scariest ... thing I've ever done in my life.
 I'm lucky I'm alive."